Ayers Rock, UluruCurrently Open

 - Closed Overnight; In summer (December, January and February) from 8 am; if the forecasted temperature at 5 pm the day before is 36 degrees Celsius or above.

-How To Get To Ayers Rock by Public Transport
+How To reach Ayers Rock by Public Transport

 - Uluru Express runs buses every hour from all major resorts in Yulara.